 BHSU Campus Tree Map

-Trees were identified and mapped by students in summer 2016 working with Drs.
+Trees were identified and mapped by students in the summer of 2016 working with Drs.
 Tara and Justin Ramsey and with GPS assistance from Dr. Abigail Domagall.

-We will be continuously updating the map to include information on memorial and donated trees, adding pictures, and verifying tree identifications and locations.
+We will be continuously updating the map to include information on memorials and donated trees, adding pictures, and verifying tree identifications and locations.
 Each summer, new trees will be added.

-Donors wishing to contribute to our future tree plans please contact University Advancement at 605-642-6385.
-Suggested minimum donation per tree is $500.
+Donors wishing to contribute to our future tree plans please contact University Advancement at 605.642.6385.
+The suggested minimum donation per tree is $500.
 We will accept requests for specific tree types or locations.
-To ensure lifetime viability of the tree, these request will be assessed by Facilities Services Grounds Crew leader Eric Hanson.
+To ensure the lifetime viability of the tree, these requests will be assessed by Facilities Services Grounds Crew leader Eric Hanson.